-The Directors confirm that they are satisfied that the Company and the Group have adequate resources to continue in operation for the foreseeable future.
+The Directors have reasonable expectation that the Company has adequate resources to continue in operation for at least 12 months from the date of approval of these financial statements.
 The Directors therefore believe that it is appropriate to prepare the financial statements on a going concern basis.
 Further details are in note 2 to the financial statements.